California Solar 2026 — NEM 3.0 Explained

 Non-Export System

-If you're on NEM 2.0 and need more solar production — but don't want to risk triggering a new interconnection agreement — a non-export system adds panels configured to consume everything they generate on-site.
+If you are on NEM 2.0 and need more solar production — but do not want to risk triggering a new interconnection agreement — a non-export system adds panels configured to consume everything they generate on-site.
 Nothing goes to the grid, so your NEM 2.0 agreement is never touched.

 • Additional panels added to existing system